laki5000/skeletonSpringBoot/README.md

 - **Get users**

+    ```http
+    POST /api/v1/users/get
+    ```

-  **In this project, I use POST requests for retrieving data instead of the usual GET requests.
-This allows us to include a request body with complex filtering parameters and special operators.**
+  In this project, I use POST requests for retrieving data instead of the usual GET requests.
+This allows us to include a request body with complex filtering parameters and special operators.

   **The request body supports special operators for filtering:**
     - String fields: `EQUALS`, `CONTAINS`, `STARTS_WITH`, `ENDS_WITH`, `NOT_EQUAL`